Here’s How Your Trade KeyCorp (KEY) Aggressively Right Now

-KeyCorp (NYSE:KEY) went down by -3.35% from its latest closing price compared to the recent 1-year high of $20.52.
-The company’s stock price has collected 1.72% of gains in the last five trading sessions.
-Press Release reported on 10/21/20 that KeyCorp Reports Third Quarter 2020 Net Income Of $397 Million, Or $.41 Per Diluted Common Share
+KeyCorp (NYSE:KEY) went up by 2.82% from its latest closing price compared to the recent 1-year high of $20.52.
+The company’s stock price has collected -2.52% of loss in the last five trading sessions.
+Press Release reported 10 hours ago that KeyCorp To Present At The BancAnalysts Of Boston Virtual Conference

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.